 Enjin is the official marketplace for Enjin based NFTs.
-It allows users to discover, buy and sell NFTs from the web based interface and also the native Enjin wallet.
+It allows users to discover, buy and sell NFTs from the web-based interface and also the native Enjin wallet.
 The marketplace was potentially one of the earliest to go online.
-It allows users to pay with ENJ – the native Enjin token, however ETH is still required to process transactions.
+It allows users to pay with ENJ – the native Enjin token, however, ETH is still required to process transactions.

 Rarible offers minting and marketplace services for NFTs.
 It even has a governance token called RARI, which allows users to participate in voting on important matters.
-The users can keep the minted NFTs, gift them and sell on the marketplace.
+The users can keep the minted NFTs, gift them and sell them on the marketplace.

-The interface allows for creators to set “royalties” meaning that they can receive share from every subsequent transfer of ownership.
+The interface allows for creators to set “royalties” meaning that they can receive shares from every subsequent transfer of ownership.
 The interface is neat and filled with simple tutorials to help people navigate around.

 3. Super Rare